TheLukaDragar/UNI-LJ-VRA/code/README.md

 | Final ConvNext | 0.9676593542099    | 0.9616091251373292 | 0.21462157368659973 |
 | Final Eva      | 0.9503572583198548 | 0.9621573686599731 | 0.22783146798610687 |

+Note Final ConvNext and Final Eva are the models we used for the final submission.
+And are trained again from checkpoints of the best models.
+So their results are slightly better than the best models.

 # Chapter 6: Results
-For our submition we made predictions on the test set using the final model checkpoints.
+For our submition we made predictions on the 3 test sets from `labels/test_setX.txt`using the final model checkpoints.
 First we made predictions on the test set using the ConvNext model.
 Then we made predictions on the test set using the Eva model.
 Finally we combined the predictions from the two models using the following formula:

 `final_prediction = 0.75 * ConvNext_prediction + 0.25 * Eva_prediction`